 ISRO conducts 200th consecutive successful launch of RH200 sounding rocket

-Bengaluru : RH200, the versatile sounding rocket of ISRO, on Wednesday registered its 200th consecutive successful launch from the shores of Thumba, Thiruvananthapuram.
-The Indian Space Research Organisation (ISRO) termed it a "historic moment".
+Bengaluru: RH200, the versatile sounding rocket of ISRO, has registered its 200th consecutive successful launch from the shores of Thumba, Thiruvananthapuram.
+The Indian Space Research Organisation (ISRO) on Wednesday termed it a "historic moment".
 It was witnessed by former President Ram Nath Kovind and ISRO chairman S Somanath, among others.

 The successful flight of RH200 took off from the Thumba Equatorial Rocket Launching Station (TERLS).
 "Indian sounding rockets are used as privileged tools for the scientific community for carrying out experiments on meteorology, astronomy and similar branches of space physics," an ISRO statement said.